739 Naval Air Squadron

-739 Naval Air Squadron (739 NAS) was a Naval Air Squadron of the Royal Navy's Fleet Air Arm.
-It was formed as the Blind Approach Development Unit for the Fleet Air Arm, operating with Fulmar and Swordfish aircraft, at RNAS Lee-on-Solent (HMS Daedalus), in 1942.
+739 Naval Air Squadron (739 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN), which disbanded during 1950.
+It was formed as the Blind Approach Development Unit for the Fleet Air Arm, operating with Fairey Fulmar and Fairey Swordfish aircraft, at RNAS Lee-on-Solent (HMS Daedalus), in 1942.
 Just under one year later the squadron moved to RNAS Worthy Down (HMS Kestrel), in late 1943 and continued in the role.
 Roughly one year later the squadron moved again, relocating to RNAS Donibristle (HMS Merlin) in late 1944, disbanding in 1945.
-From 1947 it was based at RNAS Culham, with a new role, as a Fleet Air Arm Photographic Trials and Development Unit.
+It reformed in 1947 and was based at RNAS Culham (HMS Hornbill), with a new role, as the Fleet Air Arm Photographic Trials and Development Unit.

-History of 739 NAS
+History

-Blind Approach Development Unit (1942 - 1947)
+Blind Approach Development Unit (1942–1945)

 739 Naval Air Squadron formed at RNAS Lee-on-Solent (HMS Daedalus), situated near Lee-on-the-Solent in Hampshire, approximately four miles west of Portsmouth, on the 15 December 1942, as the Blind Approach Development Unit.
-It was initially equipped with Fairey Swordfish and Fairey Fulmar aircraft.
-Nine months later the squadron moved to RNAS Worthy Down (HMS Kestrel), 3.5 mi north of Winchester, Hampshire, England, on 14 September 1943, gaining Avro Anson and Airspeed Oxford aircraft.
-It remained at Worthy Down for around one year before moving again.
+It was initially equipped with one Fairey Swordfish, a biplane torpedo bomber and one Fairey Fulmar, a carrier-borne reconnaissance/fighter aircraft.
+Nine months later the squadron moved to RNAS Worthy Down (HMS Kestrel), 3.5 mi north of Winchester, Hampshire, England, on 14 September 1943, gaining Avro Anson a British twin-engine, multi-role training aircraft and Airspeed Oxford also a British two-engine training aircraft.
+It remained at RNAS Worthy Down for around one year before moving again.
 On 5 October 1944 the squadron relocated to RNAS Donibristle (HMS Merlin), located 2.7 mi east of Rosyth, Fife.
-739 Naval Air Squadron disbanded on 7 March 1945.
+739 Naval Air Squadron disbanded on 7 March 1945 at RNAS Donibristle, becoming 'C' Flight of 778 Naval Air Squadron.